joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

-To set a value (or values) for the parameter, create an ActionScript array containing the value or values and assign that array to the ShaderParameter object’s `value` property.
-The `value` property is defined as an Array instance because it’s possible that a single shader parameter requires multiple values.
+To set a value (or values) for the parameter, create an ActionScript array containing the value or values and assign that array to the ShaderParameter object's `value` property.
+The `value` property is defined as an Array instance because it's possible that a single shader parameter requires multiple values.
 Even if the shader parameter only expects a single value, you must wrap the value in an Array object to assign it to the `ShaderParameter.value` property.
 The following listing demonstrates setting a single value as the `value`